 Learning Opportunities in Environmental Science

 All of the faculty involved with the interdisciplinary environmental science degree are actively involved in research in which current undergraduate students participate.
-You will be encouraged to undertake independent research projects under the supervision of a faculty member.
-And you will have an environmentally related summer internship or job between the third and fourth year.
+You will be encouraged to participate in independent study or directed research.
+And you will have an environmentally related summer internship or job before your fourth year.

 Our location affords you easy access to a vast array of diverse ecosystems to study.
 From nearby mountains to local watersheds, urban brownfields to oceanfronts, the richness and variety of environments surrounding the University provide the perfect classroom in which to learn.